7enderhead/antiweb/documentation/source/installation.rst

 Installation
 ############

-The most important parts of the system are Python 3, antiweb and Sphinx (will be automatically installed with antiweb).
+The most important parts of the system are Python 3, antiweb and Sphinx. (it will be automatically installed with antiweb).
 Because of incompatibility with Python 2 you can't create documentations of Python 2 programs.